daronphang/coding_resources/javascript/angular/rxjs/observables.md

 Can use of() method as mock API which returns an Observable and emits values in a sequence upon subscription.

+For infinite subscriptions, need call OnDestroy() to manually unsubscribe.
+For finite subscriptions like HTTP calls or take(1), no need to unsubscribe.

 ```javascript
 let subscription = new Subscription;
 let observable = Observable.create((observer:any) => {